-- Compute the value added tax payable or refundable by a vat registered vendor - Discuss VAT vendor processes. - Compute income tax payable for a taxpayer (who operates a business) who has had capital gains transactions during the year of assessment. - Compute taxation of small and micro businesses - Discuss and Apply Tax Avoidance and Tax Evasion legal provisions - Apply the key Sections of the Tax Administration Act
+- registered vendor - Discuss VAT vendor processes. - Compute income tax payable for a taxpayer (who operates a business) who has had capital gains transactions during the year of assessment. - Compute taxation of small and micro businesses - Discuss and Apply Tax Avoidance and Tax Evasion legal provisions - Apply the key Sections of the Tax Administration Act